Birth for Humankind

 I don’t have Medicare or Private Health Insurance that covers pregnancy and birth, and need help to pay expenses.
 Can Birth for Humankind pay for my medical fees?

-The following resources may be useful to you, or pregnant women you know or work with.
+The following resources may be useful to you, or clients that you know or work with.

 Victorian Department of Health: Multi-language translated resources on Coronavirus (COVID-19)